 Roast Turkey with Apple Gravy.
 My favorite main course for Thanksgiving.
 Apples serve double duty here — they flavor the bird and also thicken the gravy (you won’t need flour or cornstarch).
 The low-carb, gluten-free gravy is beyond delicious.
 You’ll want to sip it out of a mug.
 Here’s the recipe.

 Hominy au Gratin.
 If I could, I’d eat Hominy au Gratin every day.
 It’s creamy.
 It’s comforting.
-And it goes with everything.
+It goes with everything.
 Need an accompaniment for hamburgers?
 Poached eggs?
 A Thanksgiving turkey?
 Hominy au Gratin is your friend.
 Here’s the easy recipe.

 Quinoa Dressing with Leeks, Sage, and Sun-Dried Tomatoes.
-I love wheat.
-I love meat.
-I love sugary French desserts.
-But I also love quinoa!
-It’s a “super seed” with a delightful crunch and a neutral taste.
-Toss it with sauteed leeks, fresh sage, and sun-dried tomatoes, as I did the other day, and BAM — you’ll have a Thanksgiving “stuffing” that even your gluten-avoiding friends can enjoy.
+Quinoa offers a delightful crunch and a neutral taste.
+Toss it with sautéed leeks, fresh sage, and sun-dried tomatoes, and BAM — you’ll have a Thanksgiving “dressing” that even your gluten-avoiding friends can enjoy.
 Click here for the recipe.